 C9: Reconfiguring Roles for Modern Marketing Organizations

-The challenges marketers face today are not significantly different than the ones they faced a decade ago, however the volume of consumer, competitors & channels; the growth opportunity & innovation; the proliferation of brand offerings and the cost to achieving optimal results from marketing has amplified considerably.
+We spoke with Anand Rao, Senior Consultant, Digital Business & Customer Engagement Group, Mindtree.
+With over 11 years of experience in the industry, he is passionate about creating effective digital experiences and using data to inform creative decisions Q. What is the most under-appreciated challenge confronting customer experience marketing technology strategy today, and what should organizations do about it?
+A. The challenges marketers face today are not significantly different than the ones they faced a decade ago, however the volume of consumer, competitors & channels; the growth opportunity & innovation; the proliferation of brand offerings and the cost to achieving optimal results from marketing has amplified considerably.
 Consumers today are increasingly demanding a consistent level of experience regardless of channel or mode.
 Such consumers avoid organisations who are unlikely to deliver a seamless brand experience online and offline, both consistently and continuously.
 In short, Consumers are driving the demand.
 Marketing today is about consumer empowerment, and understanding the always-on, always-connected consumers.
 As a result of the growing trends with the internet of things and addressing the always-on, always-connected consumers, many organisations now see digital marketing as an engine for business growth and engagement.
 But, more often, without a clear leadership or direction it remains as set of disparate function without an integrated marketing approach and solid program management foundation.
 This absence of a mature operation and lack of alignment amongst people, process and platform confines digital marketing motivations.
-What organisations need is a clear plan, a budget for innovation, a buy-in from management that aligns digital initiatives with that the organization goals, and most importantly building a solid team of digital rockstars.
+What organisations need is a clear plan, a budget for innovation, a buy-in from management that aligns digital initiatives with that the organization goals, and most importantly building a solid team of digital rockstars. |

 Connect with Anand